 I used to think (naively) that if someone was a talented painter, she could sit down at an easel, pick up a brush, and paint an impressive picture with relative ease.
 In other words, I believed that an artist’s talent somehow determined whether the creative process took much effort or not.

 In contrast, as a writer, I thought (arrogantly) that the writing process was more complex and more difficult than painting.
 Then a talented artist I know told me she often got “stuck” when she painted.
 “What?”
 I thought.
 “Aren’t writers the only ones who get ‘blocked’?”
 Apparently not!

 The more I learned about the similarities between a painter’s creative process and an author’s writing process, the more I saw valuable parallels that could help first-time authors write and finish their books.
-These similarities became especially apparent when I saw artist Jana Galvan’s four successive versions of her painting, “Rose Abstracted.”
+These similarities became especially apparent when I saw artist Jana Linnell’s four successive versions of her painting, “Rose Abstracted.”

 After reading Jana’s descriptions of each version of her painting, I noticed key similarities between the four CORE principles of the recursive writing process that I teach first-time authors: Content Dump, Organize, Revise, Edit.
 To illustrate the similarities between a painter’s process and a writer’s process, Jana graciously agreed to share her painting for this blog, as well as how she arrived at “Rose Abstracted.”

 Above each version of the painting, I’ve included Jana’s explanation of the step in her creative process.
 Below each version of her painting, I’ve included a description of the corresponding stage of the writing process and how Jana’s painting visualizes that stage of writing.

 Artist’s Step 1: